chataignault/models/diffusion/ppca/README.md

 # Probabilitic PCA on MNIST dataset

+Principal Components Analysis aims to describe as much variance in a dataset with orthogonal combinations of features, which is adapted to handle multi-colinearities.

+In
-A simple idea to generative modelling, as mentionned in *Bengio, Yoshua, Ian Goodfellow, and Aaron Courville.
+*Bengio, Yoshua, Ian Goodfellow, and Aaron Courville.
 Deep learning.
 Vol. 1.
-Cambridge, MA, USA: MIT press, 2017.* is to consider the PCA on some dataset, and to add noise to the decomposed matrix to generate samples that were not in the training set, but that share the same principal components with their respective amplitude.
+Cambridge, MA, USA: MIT press, 2017.*, the PCA is used to generalise the data distribution.
+With Gaussian assumption, it generates samples assuming an ellipsoid distribution of the data.

+Indeed the covariance matrix of the data can be deduced from PCA.
+For instance PCA can be used as a regularization technique to fit a covariance matrix in a Gaussian mixture model.

+Extending the probabilistic framework further, PCA was then bestowed with a probabilistic optimisation framework and interpretation thereof (Tipping, 1999) that allows for a fast approximation.

-PPCA has other applications like dealing with missing data, maximum likelihood comparison with other probabilistic models for model selection and covariance matrix fitting for Gaussian mixture models.
+Probabilistic PCA (PPCA) has other applications like dealing with missing data and maximum likelihood comparison with other probabilistic models.

-**Overview :**
+**Project Overview :**
 - Implement Singular Value Decomposition algorithms :
   - Using the **QR algoritm** on the covariance matrix,
   - Using the **Golub-Kahan algorithm**,
 - Implement the **EM algorithm** in the Probabilistic PCA framework,
-- Applying the PCA to generate data
+- Applying the PCA to generate MNIST digits

 **Results :**